Noveo UX analyst Mila shares her entire expressions about her business trip to Paris.

-This business trip allowed me to meet my Noveo colleagues who work in the Paris office and who we don’t see so often (although, last time these guys came in November and it was great!).
+This business trip allowed me to meet my Noveo colleagues who work in the Paris office and who we don’t see so often.

 Personal communication is much more interesting and pleasant than communication at a distance.
 We chatted a lot, laughed, discussed our plans — as if we don’t even work in different offices.

 I spent the weekends outside Paris: I went to visit my friends in Amsterdam and Lyon.
 All these trips didn’t stop me from gradual getting to know Paris and its life.
 At the end of the trip, I made several conclusions:

 - Personal communication gives amazing results that can continue by inertia in remote communication;

 - IT specialists have many common features and interests, regardless of their belonging to a particular culture;

 - Paris turned out to be a very diverse, cosy and hospitable city;